aidynhillyard/grow/planning/proposal.md

 ## User Story

 The user is a person who enjoys self-paced, story-focused games, such as "slice of life" environments.
+The user also enjoys learning more about other communities and identities, as the game aims to challenge assumptions about disabilities.

 ## Wireframes